-Saturn Corporation was created as a subsidiary of General Motors in 1985 in response to increased Japanese compact car imports and was marketed as a "different kind of car company."
-The division was also GM's experiment at using Japanese management techniques as workers were given more control and had more involvement than in traditional factories.
+General Motors created the Saturn Corporation as a subsidiary in 1985 in response to an increase in Japanese compact car imports.
+Saturn was marketed as a "different kind of car company."
+The division was also GM's experiment at using Japanese management techniques.
+Workers were given more control and had more involvement than in traditional factories.

 The Saturn Charm

-A big part of Saturn's charm was in its customer service.
-Dealers were referred to as retailers, not as salespeople, and a 'No Haggle' policy - Saturn's most identifiable piece of marketing - was in place on all vehicles meaning that all cars were sold at list-price.
-Saturn also developed a tradition of being environmentally friendly and offering innovative technologies, such as its famous dent resistant polymer side panels which were available on several Saturn vehicles.
+A big part of Saturn's charm was its customer service.
+Dealers were referred to as retailers, not as salespeople, and a 'No Haggle' policy—Saturn's most identifiable piece of marketing—was in place on all vehicles, meaning that all cars were sold at list-price.
+Saturn also developed a tradition of being environmentally friendly and offering innovative technologies—such as its famous dent resistant polymer side panels, which were available on several Saturn vehicles.
 Saturn earned a strong reputation as being a community friendly vehicle and won numerous industry awards over the years.

-The division met its end in 2009 when it was discontinued by GM as a result of its ongoing financial problems and restructuring efforts at the time, and its failure to successfully sell the subsidiary to the Penske Automotive Group.
-Production of new Saturn vehicles ceased in October of 2009, and all dealers were forced to close up shop a little over a year later.
+The division met its end in 2009 when it was discontinued by GM as a result of its ongoing financial problems and restructuring efforts at the time, and its failure to successfully sell the subsidiary to the Penske Automotive Group didn't help.
+Production of new Saturn vehicles ceased in October of 2009, and all dealers were forced to close up shop a little over a year after.